History of China–United States relations: The Qing Dynasty and the United States

 To America's founders, China was a source of inspiration.
 They saw it as a harmonious society with officials chosen on merit, where the arts and philosophy flourished, and the peasantry labored happily on the land.
 Benjamin Franklin venerated China's prison system and sought information on its senses, silk industry, and how its people heated their homes....
 Thomas Paine compared Confucius to Jesus Christ.
 James Madison and Thomas Jefferson admired China's ability to close itself off from the outside world, finding virtue in its isolation.
 The Americans who actually went to China, by contrast, were befuddled and awed by the empire....Amasa Delano described China with the wonder of a country hayseed, contending that it, "is the first for greatness, riches and grandeur of any country ever known."
 Still, he too was distressed when he saw what appeared to be the corpses of mixed-blood babies floating down the Pearl River.

 The newly independent United States dispatched consuls to Guangzhou as early as 1784—the first was Samuel Shaw.
 However they were not formally received by Chinese officials as state representatives.
 The negotiations and treaty of 1844 marked the first recognition under international law, as the countries negotiated the Treaty of Wangxia.

 Old China Trade

-An example of a Chinese-made lap desk from the early 1800s.
-Lap desks such as these were especially popular among American merchants, who used them to write letters or conduct business during their lengthy voyages at sea.

-Silver and gold coins, ginseng, and furs, and more prominently tea, cotton, silk, lacquerware, porcelain, and exotic furniture were traded.
-The first vessel from the United States that traded in China was the in 1784.
+The first United States vessel that traded in China was the in 1784.
+In the following decades, trade grew in silver and gold coins, ginseng, and furs, and more prominently tea, cotton, silk, lacquerware, porcelain, and exotic furniture were traded, and Americans joined the trade in opium.
 The American merchants, mostly based in the East India Marine Society in Salem, Massachusetts, became wealthy, giving rise to America's first generation of millionaires.
 Chinese artisans began to notice the American desire for exotic wares and adjusted their practices accordingly, manufacturing goods made specifically for export.
 These export wares often sported American or European motifs in order to fully capitalize on the consumer demographic.